Eric-Lombardo/tweeter/README.md

 * The navbar will remain at the top at all times
 * The navbar includes:
   1. App Logo on the left
-  2. Create Tweet button on the left, which will fade-out upon scrolling further down and this will trigger a fade-in of a red icon (see next bullet point)
+  2. Create Tweet button on the right, which will fade-out upon scrolling further down and this will trigger a fade-in of a red icon (see next bullet point)
 * When user scrolls past a certain point a red circle icon will appear to help the user quickly navigate back to the top
 ![desktop Home](https://github.com/Eric-Lombardo/tweeter/blob/master/Docs/desktop_home.png?raw=true)
 ![mobile home](https://github.com/Eric-Lombardo/tweeter/blob/master/Docs/mobile_home.png?raw=true)